Montserrat-Anguera/escapegenecalculator/README.md

 ## Installation

 Run the following in your R console.
-We have used R 4.3.0 with success, and any version should work fine.
+We have used R 4.3.0 with success, and any version above 3.6.0 should work fine.

 ```R
 install.packages("devtools") # warning: takes a long time!